Powerlearnproject/se-day1-assignment-Joyroz/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.

+1. The Emergence of Structured Programming (1960s–1970s) In the 1960s and 1970s, the development of structured programming marked a major shift in how software was written.
+Before this, software development was often chaotic, with programs consisting of long sequences of unstructured code that were difficult to maintain or debug.
+The structured programming movement, led by figures such as Edsger Dijkstra and others, emphasized the importance of control structures like loops, conditionals, and subroutines to organize code.
+This approach reduced the complexity of software and made it more understandable and maintainable.
+The "Go To" statement was heavily criticized, and structured programming promoted alternatives that improved program clarity and reduced errors.
+Impact: It laid the groundwork for modern programming practices, making software more reliable and scalable.

+2. The Introduction of the Waterfall Model (1970s)
+In 1970, Winston W. Royce introduced the Waterfall model in his paper on software development.
+The Waterfall model became one of the earliest formalized frameworks for software engineering.
+It structured software development into distinct phases: requirement gathering, system design, implementation, testing, deployment, and maintenance.
+Each phase would be completed before moving on to the next, which helped standardize the process and made it easier to manage large-scale software projects.
+Impact: The Waterfall model formalized the idea of systematic project management in software engineering and became a foundation for later development models.

+3. The Agile Manifesto (2001)
+In 2001, the Agile Manifesto was published by a group of software developers, marking a revolutionary shift away from traditional heavyweight processes like the Waterfall model.
+Agile introduced a more flexible, iterative approach to software development, focusing on delivering small, incremental improvements to software.
+It emphasized collaboration, customer feedback, and rapid adaptation to change.
+Key principles of Agile include working software over comprehensive documentation, responding to change over following a plan, and individuals and interactions over processes and tools.
+Impact: Agile methods have since transformed software development, leading to widespread adoption of frameworks like Scrum and Kanban.
+The focus on collaboration and adaptability has enabled faster delivery of high-quality software and a more dynamic approach to handling project requirements.

 List and briefly explain the phases of the Software Development Life Cycle.
 Planning - Identifying purpose of the software and the scope